-Are you wondering why are German pillows so atrocious?
+Are you wondering why German pillows are so atrocious?
 Well, me too!
-Where the German practicality is when it comes to their pillows.
+Where did the German practicality go when it came to their pillows?
 All I get is a bad back!
 Let’s discuss what exactly went wrong with German pillow engineering in a land famous for…engineering?

-Most of us foreigners come to Germany only to be impressed (or overwhelmed) by the infamous German Ordnung, concrete humour, engineering prowess, industriousness at workplaces and a robust social system.
+Most of us foreigners come to Germany only to be impressed (or overwhelmed) by the infamous German Ordnung, punny humour, engineering prowess, industriousness at workplaces and a robust social system.

 But seriously, WTF is wrong with these German pillows?
 How on earth did the world-renowned German engineering fail their pillow designs?
 For many foreigners in Germany, these pillows are the manifestation of the straw that broke the camel’s back.

-These atrocious pillows have been called a lot of things.
+These atrocious pillows have been called a lot of things in online discussions.
 Here are select few gems:

 Most uncomfortable things ever made by mankind